-Celesta Copper Project
+Celesta Copper-Gold Project

-The Celesta Copper Project comprises multiple high-grade iron oxide copper gold (IOCG) breccias and drilling on one of these, Osmar-1, defined an inferred resource of 2.14 million tonnes grading 4.2% copper and 0.66 parts per million ("ppm") gold (please refer to the Company's 43-101 Technical Report "Maravaia Copper-Gold Deposit, Carajás Mining District, Pará, Brazil" by João Batista G. Teixeira, dated September 28, 2016, and available on the Company's website and SEDAR+).
+The Celesta Copper-Gold Project comprises multiple high-grade iron oxide copper gold (IOCG) breccias and drilling on one of these, Osmar-1, defined an inferred resource of 2.14 million tonnes grading 4.2% copper and 0.66 parts per million ("ppm") gold (please refer to the Company's 43-101 Technical Report "Maravaia Copper-Gold Deposit, Carajás Mining District, Pará, Brazil" by João Batista G. Teixeira, dated September 28, 2016, and available on the Company's website and SEDAR+).
 Lara owns a 5% preferred interest in Celesta without the obligation to contribute to costs and a 2% royalty on any production.
-Mine development on Osmar-1 and plant construction was completed in 2020, and Celesta produced its first concentrates in July 2020.
+Mine development on Osmar-1 and plant construction were completed in 2020, and Celesta produced its first concentrates in July 2020.
 Drilling at a second breccia target outlined sulphide mineralization close to the surface (please see the Company's news release on February 2, 2021, for details), and the Celesta Pit-2 was developed and put into operation in 2021.
 However, the plant was unable to achieve the projected 500 tonnes per day throughput and operated at a loss during the construction of a second milling and flotation circuit to raise throughput to 800 tonnes per day.
-The mill expansion was completed in 2022, but the plant was put on care and maintenance in Q3-2022 due to a lack of working capital.
+The mill expansion was completed in 2022, but the plant was put on care and maintenance in Q3 2022 due to a lack of working capital.

 In early 2024, the partners signed agreements to restructure the ownership, with Tessarema Resources Inc. ("Tessarema") having the option to buy out North Extração de Minério Ltda. ("North"), fund new drilling and restart production.
 Drilling has since been undertaken on the Galpao target and within and proximal to the Osmar pit.
 In parallel, Tessarema refurbished the plant and upgraded the tailings dam to reinstate operating permits.
 In October, operations resumed with mining from the Osmar pit and processing ore and material from stockpiles.
+During the quarter, the Company received its first royalty payments from the new production.